 Working with your supervisor

-The Keys2drive learning approach encourages learner drivers to find their own way to learn to drive, in order to make it more like driving on P’s.
-This may be a hard thing for you parent/supervisor to trust at first – they may feel the need to take control of the driving sessions.
+The Keys2drive learning approach encourages learner drivers to find their own way to learn to drive, in order to make it more like driving on Ps.
+This may be a hard thing for your parent/supervisor to trust at first and they may feel the need to take control of the driving sessions.
 You need to find a way to work together, not against each other.
 The free lesson is a good way to start – it will help you both understand how you can work together to use the Find Your Own Way approach in your driving sessions.

 Make goals and agree to a plan

-At Keys2drive, our goal is to help you work with your parent/supervisor, while aiming to go six months on P plates with zero crashes.
+At Keys2drive, our goal is to help you work with your parent/supervisor while aiming to drive for six months on P-plates with zero crashes.
 The learning you do to achieve that will make you a safer driver for life.

 Agree on some specific goals to work towards, make a plan together on how to reach them and refer back to it if things go astray.

 This is not necessarily because they don’t have good car control skills.
-Generally, it’s because they put themselves in a situation a more experienced driver would have cautioned against.
+Generally, it’s because they put themselves in situations more experienced driver would have cautioned against.